The Zimmer Program for partially hyperbolic actions: Partial homogeneity implies homogeneity

-In applications, the conditions above are deduced from the genuinely higher-rank assumptions \ref{ta2} (indeed, they are consequences of Theorem \ref{thm:constant pairwise cycle structure} and Lemma \ref{lem:Galpha}, respectively).
+In applications, the conditions above are deduced from the genuinely higher-rank assumption \ref{ta2} and the SRB measure assumption \ref{ta-srb} (indeed, they are consequences of Theorem \ref{thm:constant pairwise cycle structure} and Lemma \ref{lem:Galpha}, respectively).
 However, we do not need the genuinely higher-rank assumptions to conclude the main goal of this section:

-\begin{theorem} If $\R^k \times M \curvearrowright X$ is a leafwise homogeneous, topological Anosov action with constant pairwise cycle structure, then the action is topologically conjugate to a translation action on a homogeneous space $G / \Gamma$, with $\Gamma$ discrete. \end{theorem}
+\begin{theorem} If $\R^k \times K \curvearrowright X$ is a HAPHA with constant pairwise cycle structure, then the action is topologically conjugate to a translation action on a homogeneous space $G / \Gamma$, with $\Gamma$ discrete. \end{theorem}